smatechnologies/zos-agent-docs/docs/installation.md

 #### Importing IVP Schedule Job Definitions

-The *<Target Directory\>*\\Opconxps\\Utilities directory created by the SAM install process contains a file named \"IVPMVS.mdb\".
+The *<Target Directory\>*\\Opconxps\\Utilities directory created by the SAM install process contains a file named "IVPMVS.mdb".
 This file is an SQL Export of a predefined IVP Schedules.
 Import this file to the OpCon/xps master schedule using the Schedule Import Export utility.

-[Import the IVP Schedules]{.ul}
+<ins>Import the IVP Schedules</ins>

 1. Double-click **Import Export** in the EM Navigation Panel under External Tools.
 2. Click the **ODBC** button if the Login to Schedule Import Export screen or the Access Database DSN screen appears.
 3. Click the **System DSN** tab in the ODBC Data Source Administrator window.
 4. Click the **Add** button.
 5. In the drop-down list in the Create New Data Source window, select **Microsoft Access Driver (\*.mdb)**.
 6. Click the **Finish** button.
 7. In the Data Source Name text box, enter **IVPMVS** in the ODBC Microsoft Access Setup window.
 8. *(Optional)* In the **Description** text box, enter a *description*.
 9. Click the **Select** button.
 10. Go to the **Directories** frame in the Select Database window.
-    Browse to the **IVPMVS.MDB** file (e.g., C:\\Program
+Browse to the **IVPMVS.MDB** file (e.g., C:\\Program Files\\OpConxps\\Utilities\\IVPMVS.MDB).
-    Files\\OpConxps\\Utilities\\IVPMVS.MDB).
 11. Click the.*mdb* file and then click the **OK** button.
 12. Click the **OK** button.
 13. Click the **OK** button in the ODBC Microsoft Access Setup window.
 14. Click the **OK** button in the ODBC Data Source Administrator window.
 15. In the **User Login ID** field, enter **ocadm** in the Login to Schedule Import/Export screen.
 16. In the **Password** field, enter the valid *password for ocadm*.
 17. In the **Data Source** field, select the *OpCon/xps database*.
 18. Click the **OK** button.
 19. Click the IVPMVS1 and IVPMVS2 in the **IVPMVS** list.
 20. Drag the schedules from the top pane to the bottom pane of the screen to import the schedules to the *OpCon/xps* database.
 21. Click the **OK** button on the warning message about Batch User IDs.
 22. Click the **OK** button on the termination message.
 23. Close the Schedule Import Export utility.

 In the EM Navigation under Administration, click **Job Master**.
 Select the IVPMVS1schedule, select IVPJOB13, then choose the Task/Resource tab and change the Task/Job name **TSOUSER** to the TSO USERID on the test machine.
 Also, do this for IVPMVS2 job - IVPJOB23.

 Job dependencies are set as follows: